ob-climate/ob-climate.github.io/_posts/2025-03-01-WhatIsClimateChange.md

 ======

 Usually, when we discuss climate change in 2025, we are usually refering to *anthropogenic* climate change, meaning, climate changes due *primarily to human activity*.
 That's not the only type of climate change, but it is the one we are currently dealing with.
-Over geologic time, our planet has been subject to **many** cycles of natural climatic changes.
+Over geologic time, our planet has been subject to **many** cycles of **natural** climatic changes.
 What we are currently seeing as far as global tempterature rise, does not reflect the expected behavior of those natural changes.
-When we include human activity, the equation is balanced.
-We'll come back to this a bit later on.
-First, however, we need to begin with the first fact in our arsenal.
+The reasons why *this* climate change looks different from *those* can be complicated.
+However, with four simple, interconnected facts, and the evidence they are based on, is all you really need to get started!

-**Fact #1: Carbon Dioxide absorbs more heat than Air**
+#Fact #1: Carbon Dioxide absorbs more heat than Air

 Molecules are a great place to begin to understand the most important relationship in climate study, that of Carbon Dioxide (CO<sub>2</sub>.) and Air Temperature.
 Well of course, you won't find "Air" on the periodic Table, *Air* in this case refers to the specific mix of gasses that makes up the majority of our atmosphere (Namely, ~79% Nitrogen, 21% Oxygen, and some other trace elements) These trace elemesnts are what we are interested in.